Maria Miller: Parliamentary career

 She chaired the Women and Equalities Select Committee from when it was established in June 2015 to January 2020.
-Miller stepped down from the role in 2019 and Caroline Nokes Conservative MP for Romsey and Southampton North was nominated and elected as the new chair.
+Miller stepped down from the role in 2019 and Caroline Nokes (Conservative MP for Romsey and Southampton North) was nominated and elected as the new chair.

 Miller was opposed to Brexit prior to the 2016 referendum.

 In March 2020 she became a member of both the Administration Committee and the Panel of Chairs, and in November 2020 joined the Joint Committee on the Fixed-Term Parliaments Act.

 Miller was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for parliamentary and public service.
+From May 2022 to July 2024 she served in the voluntary role of Prime Ministerial Trade Envoy to Canada.
+In addition, she served as Chairman of the Commonwealth Parliamentary Association (UK Branch).